 Each school has a slightly different deadline for the Extended Essay.
-Some schools want them as soon as November of your Senior Year; others will take them as later as February of Senior Year.
-Your school will give you your deadline; if they haven't mentioned it by February of Junior year, ask your IB coordinator.
+Some schools want them as soon as November of your senior year; others will take them as later as February of your senior year.
+Your school will give you your deadline; if they haven't mentioned it by February of your junior year, ask your IB coordinator.

-- January/February of Junior Year: Come up with your final research topic (or at least top 3).
+- January/February of Junior Year: Come up with your final research topic (or at least your top three options).

 - April/May of Junior Year: Submit an outline of your EE and a bibliography of potential research sources (I recommend at least 7-10) to your EE advisor.
 Meet with your EE advisor to discuss your outline.

 - Summer Between Junior and Senior Year: Complete your first full draft over the summer between your junior and senior year!
 I know, I know—no one wants to work during the summer, but trust me...this will save you so much stress come the fall when you are busy with college applications and other IB internal assessments for your IB classes.

 You will want to have this first full draft done because you will want to complete a couple of draft cycles as you likely won't be able to get everything you want to say into 4000 articulate words on the first try.
 Try to get this first draft into the best possible shape you can so that you don't have to work on too many revisions during the school year on top of your homework/college applications/work/extracurriculars/etc.